 "I was very fortunate and received Wallace Memorial Fellowship from the Princeton Graduate School in 2014, and I think Kevin Chen was awarded this last year which is interesting since both were in the graduate certificate program!
 I think this is directly testament to the quality of the program aiding us in our computational pursuits.
-It was an excellent training for my post-graduate career plans as an engineer/scientist." - George Khoury, Chemical & Biological Engineering
+It was an excellent training for my post-graduate career plans as an engineer/scientist." - George Khoury, Chemical and Biological Engineering

 "This program not only introduced me to fundamental best-practices in programming like version control systems, automated documentation generation, and object abstraction, but also allowed me to deepen my understanding in topics relevant to research, including code optimization and machine learning.
-It was an invaluable part of my time at Princeton, and I’ve recommended the program to all of my friends doing computational work." - Alexander Holiday, Chemical & Biological Engineering
+It was an invaluable part of my time at Princeton, and I’ve recommended the program to all of my friends doing computational work." - Alexander Holiday, Chemical and Biological Engineering

 Introduction and Rationale

 Computation is now a crucial tool for discovery in the sciences, engineering, and increasingly so in the humanities.
 Scientific computation is also a diverse field.
-It requires a working knowledge of numerical analysis (to develop new and more accurate algorithms), best-practices in software engineering (to implement and maintain ever-growing scientific software systems), computer science (to exploit emerging trends in hardware and programming practices), and statistics and data modeling (to analyze and interpret the massive digital data sets that are now routinely collected in all fields).
+It requires a working knowledge of numerical analysis (to develop new and more accurate algorithms), best-practices in software engineering (to implement and maintain ever-growing scientific software systems), computer science (to exploit emerging trends in hardware and programming practices), and domain-specific expertise.

 The graduate certificate in computational and information science is only open to Princeton University graduate students who are currently enrolled.
 It is designed to recognize the achievements of students who have undertaken comprehensive training in these topics, both through formal course work and through research in their subject area.

 The certificate program was originally proposed and designed to be part of the Program in Integrative Information, Computer and Application Sciences (PICASso) by Professor J.P.
 Singh, with the resources required to administer the program now provided by the Princeton Institute for Computational Science and Engineering (PICSciE).